Skip to content

 • Each proxy can expose its metrics in Prometheus format.

-• Because metrics are part of the mesh configuration, Kuma exposes an API called the monitoring assignment service (MADS) which exposes every proxy in the mesh.
+• Because metrics are part of the mesh configuration, Kong Mesh exposes an API called the monitoring assignment service (MADS) which exposes every proxy in the mesh.

 To collect metrics from Kong Mesh, you need to expose metrics from proxies and applications.